Why Radai?

 Radai offers the optimal solution for modern day mineral and environmental explorations

-The benefits of denser line separation (200 m -> 50 m -> 25 m) clearly show the improvement in data resolution.
+The benefits of denser line separation (200 m -> 50 m -> 25 m) clearly show the improvement in data resolution, and demonstrate why data collected by drones is an optimal solution for mineral exploration.

 UAVs vs. ground surveys